mafesilva/run_analysis.R-/README.md

 * Appropriately labels the data set with descriptive activity names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+I put exactly the comments above in order to make it clearer to understand.